 So even with treatment, genital warts may come back in the future.
 This depends on whether you’ve been vaccinated, how well your immune system is functioning, the strain of HPV you have, and the amount of virus you have (viral load).

 Some strains are high risk and associated with later formation of squamous cell carcinoma (cancer), and you may not even know if you have a high-risk HPV strain until precancerous or cancerous lesions form.

-Some research shows that HPV infections persist latently in 10 to 20 percent of those who contract them, as opposed to the 80 to 90 percent who clear the virus within two years of infection.
-According to the World Health Organization (WHO), about 90 percent of HPV infections clear within two years.
+Some research shows that HPV infections persist latently in of those who contract them, as opposed to the 80 to 90 percent who clear the virus within two years of infection.
+According to the World Health Organization (WHO), about of HPV infections clear within two years.

 However, certain factors increase the risk of the infection not going away.
 These include having sex without protection, contracting other sexually transmitted infections, alcohol use, smoking tobacco, and having a suppressed immune system.